minima-solutions/uptime-kuma/SECURITY.md

 ## Supported Versions

-### Uptime Kuma Versions
+### MINIMA Status Versions

-You should use or upgrade to the latest version of Uptime Kuma.
+You should use or upgrade to the latest version of MINIMA Status.
 All versions are upgradable to the latest version.

 ### Upgradable Docker Tags